20 Tourist-Approved Hotspots to Check Out in Portland On Your Oregon Road Trip

 Laurelhurst Park

-Although its glory days have long passed, Laurelhurst Park is still worthwhile for a breath of fresh air.
-The 31-acre park offers several walking paths along with sporting facilities.
+Although its glory days have long passed, I still say that Laurelhurst Park is worthwhile for a breath of fresh air.
+Walking around the 31-acre park, I stumbled upon several walking paths along with sporting facilities.
 The greenery and centerpiece pond add a relaxing ambiance to the visit.

 Thanks to its off-leash dog area, Laurelhurst Park also makes for a good stop if you’re traveling through Oregon with your pooches.